caseybarajas/caseybarajas/README.md

 > **Fullstack Engineer** passionate about elegant code, containerized deployments, and building scalable solutions.

-Currently working on **Flowcase**, a free and completely open-source alternative to Kasm Workspaces, enabling secure container streaming for your applications.

   <br>

   - 🌱 I'm currently learning how to make my own OS in **Assembly** and **C**